jierdin/sprout/operating-agreement.md

  d.
 Security for Promissory Note.
 The Promissory Note or the Guaranty, whichever is made by the Company, shall be secured by (i) a mortgage on the real property of the Company, if any, subordinate only to mortgage liens outstanding at the time of the purchase of the Company interest proposed for sale and/or (ii) a security interest in the personal property of the Company, if any, subordinate only to security interests outstanding at the time of the purchase of the Company interest proposed for sale, as the case may be.
 The aforesaid mortgage lien and/or security interest shall be equal in priority to any lien previously placed on such property as a result of a prior purchase of a Company interest proposed for sale under this Agreement, except that the Company shall not be required to grant a mortgage lien and/or security interest to any Transferring Member if that would cause a default under any existing mortgage, loan agreement, or security agreement to which the Company is a party or promissory note of which the Company is the maker.
 The Company shall take all reasonable steps necessary to secure the approvals of all other parties to such instruments to permit it to mortgage its real property or grant a security interest in its personal property without causing a default under such instruments.

 e.
 Third Party Offer.
 Notwithstanding anything contained in this Sub Article 8.13 of this Agreement to the contrary, if the purchase of the Company interest proposed for sale is the result of an exercise of a right of first refusal by the Company as provided in Sub Article 8.11 of this Agreement, then the terms for the payment of the purchase price shall be those set forth in the third party offer.

+f.
+Smart Contract.
+If a smart contract is agreed upon by both parties as being capable of performing the same function as a Promissory Note, it may be executed by both parties instead.

 ###### Section 8.14 Involuntary Transfer; Option to Purchase by Company.
 In the event that a Member discontinues being employed by the Company or Member's (hereinafter referred to as the "Transferring Member") interest is transferred other than as provided in Sub Article 8.11 of this Agreement (hereinafter referred to as the "Event of Transfer"), the Company shall have the option for a period of six (6) months after the date of the Event of Transfer to purchase all or any part of the Company interest owned at any time during such six (6) month period by the Transferring Member.
 In the event the Company does not elect to exercise its option within such six (6) month period, then all the Members shall be entitled to exercise such option either prorata among themselves or as they otherwise mutually agree in writing within an additional six (6) month period.
 The purchase price for the Transferring Member's Company interest shall be determined in the same manner as set forth in Sub Article 8.12 of this Agreement, except that the "Valuation Date" shall be the last day of the calendar month immediately preceding the date the Company exercises its option or the Members exercise their option to purchase the Transferring Member's Company interest, and the terms and conditions for payment of this purchase price shall be determined in the same manner as set forth in Sub Article 8.13 of this Agreement.